GeronimoSmeebl/CopyRunebook/README.md

 # CopyRunebook
 Copies runes from one runebook to another (including rune names)

+Simply run the script, target the filled runebook, then target the empty runebook you want to fill.

+* Second runebook must have enough space for all of the new runes for the script function as intended.

-You must have enough runes in your backpack.
+* You must have enough runes in your backpack.

-The script may overwrite any spare marked runes in your backpack.
+* The script may overwrite any spare marked runes in your backpack.

-The script will not function properly if you fail at casting either Recall or Mark (including due to interrupted concentration):
+* The script will not function properly if you fail at casting Recall or Mark for any reason:

    * This may result in skipped runes